Differential diagnosis for megacolon in rabbits

 Behavior

-Diagnosis tools include X-ray, barium test, ultrasound, eventually a neurological examination, serum profile probably will indicate colonic weakness in rabbits, as in other animals.
-If true megacolon is diagnosed, the rabbit shows a constant (and not chronic) leakage of mucus/watery stuff via the anus and hyponatremia (blood sodium level under average).
+The following tools are used to diagnose the condition: X-ray, barium test, ultrasound, and eventually, a neurological examination.
+A serum profile will probably indicate colonic weakness in rabbits, as in other animals.
+If the diagnosis of megacolon is confirmed, the rabbit will exhibit a persistent (and not chronic) leakage of mucus and watery substances through the anus, accompanied by hyponatremia (a decrease in blood sodium levels below the average range).

 For reference blood biochemistry values in rabbits: click here.